cdaragorn/Ui-Info-Suite/README.md

 - Display an icon for the next day's weather conditions
 - ... and also a new tab added to the options menu that allows turning each individual mod on or off whenever you want.

+Known issues:
+- In multiplayer only the host can see the correct location of NPC's on the map.
+If you face this issue, use the mod NPC Map Locations by Bouhm, which solves this problem.
+As it is a mod specialized for extending the map, it gets priority before UI Info Suite 2 and disables this mod's map features!

 Compatibility is assured with:
+- NPC Map Locations by Bouhm (gets priority before UI Info Suite 2 and disables this mod's map features)
 - Bigger Backpack by spacechase0
 - Level Extender by DevinLematty (probably?)